This country-specific Q&A provides an overview to merger control laws and regulations that may occur in the United States (US).

 How are turnover, assets and/or market shares valued or determined for the purposes of jurisdictional thresholds?

-Voting securities.
-The acquisition of voting securities of a foreign corporation by a US person is exempt, unless the foreign corporation has assets located in the United States valued at greater than US$78.2 million, or made sales in or into the United States in its most recent fiscal year of greater than US$78.2 million.
-The acquisition of voting securities of a foreign corporation by a foreign person is exempt unless the same thresholds are met, and the foreign person will “control” the foreign corporation as a result of the acquisition.
-Further exemptions potentially available in an acquisition of a foreign corporation by a foreign person are described below in the section addressing “foreign-to-foreign” mergers.
+An acquisition of voting securities of a non-US entity by a US person is exempt, unless the non-US entity and any entity it controls has US assets with a FMV greater than US$80.8 million, or made sales in or into the US of greater than US$80.8 million in its most recent fiscal year.
+An acquisition of voting securities of a non-US corporation by a non-US person is exempt unless the same thresholds are met, and the transaction confers control of the non-US entity.

 Is there a particular exchange rate required to be used for turnover thresholds and asset values?